Make a drip cake like a pro following this simple tutorial! Learn how to make a chocolate drip cake and add your glaze with confidence.

 A great start to a perfect drippy cake is a good base, or something for the chocolate or glaze to drip of off.
 A smooth buttercream finish works the best.

 A cold, smooth cake not only creates a seamless, uninterrupted finish for the glaze to drip down, but the chilled cake helps control the drips from sliding all the way down the cake.
-Also, if the test drip doesn't turn out (see tip 5), it can easily be scraped off.
-Even when I drip a naked cake, I like to give it either a bit of a crumb coat or ice just the top of the cake.

-Use a Recipe That Works
+Use a Drip Recipe That Works

 This might be a no-brainer, but try to use a recipe that works as a suitable glaze (see below).
 For example, honey by it self might be too runny while peanut butter is too thick.